macdroid53/freecad-objecttree/README.md

 a)

- - install the plugin loader https://github.com/microelly2/freecad-pluginloader
- - from inside the pluginloader install the package ObjTree
+ - TBD

 b)

- - copy the icons from the icons folder into /usr/lib/freecad/Mod/plugins/objecttree/icons
+ - copy the icons from the icons folder into ~/.local/share/FreeCAD/Mod/plugins/objecttree/icons
  - download the objecttree.py into your macro folder
  - execute this python file as a macro or paste it into the python console